Iterable/iterable-swift-sdk/README.md

 You need to choose `Show in inbox` radio option in your in-app template for the in-app to show up in your mobile inbox.

 The instructions for integrating the SDK remain the same as noted above.
-With the release of SDK version 6.2.0 you will get out-of-the-box support for mobile inbox.
-You can customize the default behavior as noted below.
+With the release of SDK version 6.2.0 you will get out-of-the-box support for mobile inbox without writing any code.
+You can further customize the default behavior as noted below.

 #### Mobile Inbox implementation guide